nexusformat/definitions/manual/source/introduction.rst

 	    .. image:: img/NXinstrument.png
 	        :width: 50%

-	Since an instrument can comprise several beamline components each defined by several parameters, the components are each specified by a separate group.
+	Since an instrument can include several beamline components each defined by several parameters, the components are each specified by a separate group.
 	This hides the complexity from generic file browsers, but makes the information available in an intuitively obvious way if it is required.